-My song 'Squared Up, Headlong, And Gettin' Gone" has recently been selected by two different Broadjam opportunity providers!
-The song will now be pitched to multiple TV music supervisors.
-Thanks Broadjam!
+Also, my song 'Squared Up, Headlong, And Gettin' Gone" has been selected by two different Broadjam opportunity providers!
+The same tune has also topped several Broadjam charts to date including the Country and Country Rock charts.

 New songs cut with JBP!